EmirkanOktay/BookHotel/README.md

 BookHotel is a modern full-stack hotel booking application built with **React**, designed as part of my ongoing full-stack development progression.
 This project focuses on clean architecture, reusable components, modular folder structure, API integration, state management, and scalable front-end development practices.

----

-## 📁 Project Structure

-The codebase is organized to maintain clarity, scalability, and clean separation of concerns: